flosch/routeplanner/README.md

  * Route calculation with profile support (for now, *cars* and *bicycles*)
  * JSON-API for route calculation and point discovery
- * Calculating ETA, duration and route's bike compatiblity (in percent)
+ * Calculation of ETA, duration and route's bike compatiblity (in percent)
  * General considerations for routes:
     * Speed limitations
     * Turn constraints